R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 }
 ```

-From this you learn that our current user is called `ppe-s3-readonly-user`.
+From this you learn that your current user is called `ppe-s3-readonly-user`.

-Let's try to retrieve more info about our current user:
+Try to retrieve more info about the current user:
 ```sh
 aws iam get-user --user-name ppe-s3-readonly-user
 ```